Data-Ar/Data_Mining_Project/README.md

 # Diabetic Retinopathy Detection using Color Fundus Photos with Advanced Transfer Learning

 This reposiory is for an end-end reproducible training pipeline for detecting diabetic retinopathy (DR) from color fundus photographs in the Ocular Disease Intelligent Recognition (ODIR) dataset.
-The project utilizes advanced data augmentation techniques and fine-tuning of several backboone for DR detection task.
+The project utilizes advanced data augmentation techniques and fine-tuning of several backboone models for DR detection task.
 The ODIR-5K dtatset used for this project has been customized to allow for a binary classification task.

 ## Highlights